-There is one word to sum up the how and why of on-demand public transport - “agile”.
-Be prepared to be agile and adapt the service to the needs of the passenger.
-Being able to deploy a model within a tight timeframe and have the ability to adapt it in real-time is one of the biggest advantages of on-demand transport and will result in quick uptake and loyal passengers.
+There is one word to sum up the how and why of Demand-Responsive Transport (DRT)—agile.Transit agencies need to be prepared to be agile and adapt their services to the needs of the passenger.
+Being able to deploy a model within a tight timeframe and have the ability to adapt it in real-time is one of the biggest advantages of DRT (also known as on-demand transport) and will result in quick uptake and loyal passengers.

 Behaviour = Motivation + Ability + Triggers